 Officers apply a model of incident command in simulated incidents on site and by use of a simulator.
-Also covered are the development and organization of drills and scenarios and the determination of specifications for equipment.
+Also covered are the development and organization of drills and scenarios and a segment on Company Officer contact with the news media.
 Block CO-10 provides an individualized training component.
 Location: Fire Academy, Justice Institute of British Columbia campus.

-Prerequisites: Completion of CO-1 to CO-9

-Duration: 4 days
+Prerequisites: Completion of CO-1 to CO-9 Duration: 4 days